chat loading...

-The library began the first phase of a two-part renovation project in the Fall of 2018.
-The first phase included the implementation of a library coffee shop and bistro, two non-gender specific restrooms, compact shelving for the entire physical collection and relocation of two instruction computer labs to the second floor.
-The second phase began in January 2021 included the installation of a sprinkler system, 6 new faculty offices, 2 new service desks, an uplifted staircase, open seating, and new flooring.
-The library plans to be open 24/7 as soon as procedures and best practices are created.
+The library began the first phase of a two-part renovation project in Fall 2018.
+The first phase included the implementation of a library coffee shop and bistro, two non-gender specific restrooms, compact shelving for the entire physical collection, and relocation of two instruction computer labs to the second floor. |

 Library Mission